adler-sudo/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem
 ```
-We want to bucket our multiplexed data.
-We also know that we have some index hopping present in the data, meaning we have to filter out the bad indexes.
+We have the output reads from a paired-end sequencing, of which we want to bucket into their respective indexed buckets.
+Additionally, we know that index hopping occurred during this library preparation, and therefore we also want to filter out the mismatched indexes.
+We will additionally apply a quality filter to separate reads/indexes of low quality or unknown index.
 ```
 2. Describe output
 ```
 The output should include two fastq files for each index-pair: one each for read1 and read2 (24 unique indexes * 2 read files= 48 output fastq files).

 We should then have two separate fastq files for non-matching index-pairs: one each for read1 and read2 (1 group mismatched * 2 read files = 2 output mismatched index fastq files).

 We should then output another two fastq files that hold the reads for unknown/low-quality index-pairs: one for each of read1 and read2 (1 group unknown/low-qual * 2 read files = 2 output unknown/low-quality fastq files).

 Total: 52 output fastq files.

-The header for each of the reads in these files must include BOTH index1 and index 2 separated by a hyphen.
+The header for each of the reads in these files must include BOTH index1 and index2 separated by a hyphen.

 We also want to track the number of reads that fall into each of these categories.
-ALSO, for each of the mismatched index, we want to track the number for each possible combination, up to 24!, number of combinations.
+Additionally, for each of the mismatched indexes, we want to track the count for each possible combination.
 ```
 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 4. Pseudocode
 ```
 Create dictionary for each output category (defines the file they end up in).
+    - keys will be contain each of the categories
+        - eventual file name
+    - values will contain a collection of each record

 Open each of the files to read through each corresponding record simultaneously.